As a clinical psychologist, I often meet people with depressive symptoms, low mood or diagnosed depression.

 Once the mood lifts, through medication or time, the guilt remains.

-The guilt is a belief made of words or experience and remains unchallenged.
+Guilt is a belief made of words or experience and remains unchallenged.

 It does not respond to medication, and it can withstand time.